 Most of us probably do, but the answer isn’t always simple or easy to carry out.
-But here at fathers.com we want to give you all the insights and helps we can, so during the coming weeks and months we’ll be giving you numerous answers to that question, from a dozen or more perspectives.
+But here at fathers.com we want to give you all the insights and helps we can, so we are giving you numerous answers to that question, from a dozen or more perspectives.

 Blogs in the How to Be a Better Dad series:

 Recognize the Importance of Being Present by David Hirsch

 View Each Day as an Opportunity by Matt Haviland

 Depend on Other Fathers by Randell Turner, Ph.D.